meech-ward/Javascript-For-iOS-Developers/README.md

 }
 ```

-## Opperators and Equality
+## Operators and Equality

-Opperators in Javascript are pretty much the same as they are in Swift:
+Operators in Javascript are pretty much the same as they are in Swift:

 `+ - * / =`